lucaznch/leic/README.md

 | __ASA__ | analysis and synthesis of algorithms |
 | __SO__ | operating systems |
 | __IPM__ | human–computer interaction |

-> [!IMPORTANT]
-> Note that for each of the projects here, their implementations correspond to the latest version until they were submitted for evaluation by the corresponding subject

-> [!NOTE]
-> the abbreviations were kept in portuguese